heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 # Setting up an editorial team and workflows

+## Editorial processes

+> you need an editorial process that will support creation, review and revision, publication, performance tracking, and ongoing maintenance.
+(You’re also going to need resources, primarily in the form of time, which gets paid for with money.)
+Kissane p.21

 ## Product planning and editorial planning

 > Editorial planning helps you publish or share content at the right times for the right people.

 > planning breaks down into two types or categories: content product and editorial.